Aliases for HTR3D Gene

 External Ids for HTR3D Gene

 Previous GeneCards Identifiers for HTR3D Gene

 The protein encoded this gene belongs to the ligand-gated ion channel receptor superfamily.
 This gene encodes subunit D of the type 3 receptor for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a mitogen and a hormone.
 This hormone has been linked to neuropsychiatric disorders, including anxiety, depression, and migraine.
 Serotonin receptors causes fast and depolarizing responses in neurons following activation.
 The genes encoding subunits C, D and E of this type 3 receptor form a cluster on chromosome 3.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2009]

 GeneCards Summary for HTR3D Gene

 HTR3D (5-Hydroxytryptamine (Serotonin) Receptor 3D, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3D include migraine.
-Among its related pathways are CREB Pathway and Circadian entrainment.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include extracellular ligand-gated ion channel activity and serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for HTR3D Gene